Chapter 10 : Fights and Feuds

 Going home used to be bearable.
 Regulus used to provide some pleasant company, but that was before they had gotten him to join their pureblood campaign.
 That first year, I had almost looked forward to going home.
 I couldn’t wait to tell all my stories about what had happened to someone who was eager to listen.

 The summer holidays after Regulus’s first year at Hogwarts were different.
-He could do no wrong after being sortd into Slytherin, and under the influence of Slytherins all day, he changed.
+He could do no wrong after being sorted into Slytherin and being under the influence of Slytherins all day, he changed.

 That year, Bellatrix was in her seventh; she and Narcissa considered it a necessity for all members of the Black family to share the family tradition of muggle hating.
 From that point onwards, all Regulus could talk about was how wonderful Bella and Cissy were.
 He persistently asked me why was I friends with half-bloods and muggleborns, who were unworthy of a pureblood’s friendship.